On oracle factoring of integers: Proofs of Main Results

 In view of Lemma~\ref{12345}, applied with say $\widetilde \delta = 1/8 +\delta/2$ instead of $\delta$, we see that for any $\delta < 1/4$ (thus $ \delta < \widetilde \delta <1/4$) all numbers $n\in \cN(N,z)$ except at most the set $\cE_1$ of cardinality $\# \cE_1\ll N/(\log N)^\delta$ can be represented in the form $pqm$, where $p\neq q$ are primes such that $ p,q \equiv 3 \mod 8$.
 We prove that among them there are at most $\#\cE_2<N(\log N)^{-2\gamma (1-\vartheta)}$ exceptions which are be factored in Steps~(2) and~(3) of Algorithm~\ref{alg:AlgA}, where $\vartheta=1/(\gamma -1) $.
 In view of Lemma~\ref{1234} it is sufficient to prove that all numbers $n\in \cN(N,z) \setminus\( \cE_1 \cup \cE_2\)$ are factored in Steps~(2) and~(3).

 The set of exceptions $\cE_2$ consists of those numbers $n=pqm$ such that $ N_{pq}>B$.
-Namely if $b\le B$ is such that $b$ is quadratic nonresidue moduli $pq$ then $b$ is quadratic nonresidue modulo exactly one $r\in \{p,q \}$ one and quadratic residue modulo the complementary factor $pq/r$.
+Namely if $b\le B$ is such that $b$ is a quadratic nonresidue moduli $pq$ then $b$ is a quadratic nonresidue modulo exactly one $r\in \{p,q \}$ one and a quadratic residue modulo the complementary factor $pq/r$.
 Without loosing the generality let us assume that $r=p$.
 Then

-where $x$ is quadratic nonresidue modulo $p$ and moreover $b^2-b$ is not divisible by $p$ since $b$ is not a square modulo $p$.
+where $x$ is a quadratic nonresidue modulo $p$ and moreover $b^2-b$ is not divisible by $p$ since $b$ is not a square modulo $p$.
 Therefore, recalling~\eqref{eq:beta>gamma}, we obtain the inequality $P^{-}(n)> z\ge B$, where $P^{-}(n)$ is the smallest prime divisor of $n$.

 We see that the assumptions of Lemma~\ref{1234} are satisfied, since the discriminant of the curve $E(b)$, that is $\Delta_{E(b)}=-4b^3$, is coprime to $n$.
 To complete the proof, let $S(t)$ be the counting function of odd, square-free positive integers $n\le t$ such that $N_n> B(t)$, where